snblaise/Configuration-and-Deployment-of-a-SaaS-Application-on-AWS-EC2-Inventory-Across-US-States-Using-Ansib/README.md

 git commit -m “Add IAM role to Terraform module/aws_humangov_infrastructure/resources.tf”
 ```

-At this point the push command will fail since we turned off Cloud9 Credentials earlier. we will save these steps for later when must have finished our configurations.
+At this point, the push command will fail since we turned off Cloud9 Credentials earlier. we will save these steps for later when must have finished our configurations.

 ## Part 2
 ## Deploying application in created infrastructure using Ansible.